avs42040/cloud-native-platform/superset/README.md

 ## superset-k3d-azure.sh (script)
 This script is used to deploy superset in azure cloud environment.
-To deploy superset in k3d-cluster in azure cloud, just run this command in this in this folder -->
+To deploy superset in k3d-cluster in azure cloud, just run this command in this folder -->

 ```bash
 ./superset-k3d-azure.sh